giolonghi04-bit/CardioLens/README.md

 ## Project Structure

+---
-├── extraction #folder containing the code needed to extract the PPG signal ├── parameters #folder with algorithms that compute the parameters ├── requirements.txt    # project dependencies
+├── extraction/      # folder containing the code needed to extract the PPG signal ├── parameters/      # folder with algorithms that compute the parameters ├── requirements.txt # project dependencies
 └── README.md
 ---

 ## Installation